frazy81/Singulersum/README.md

 If you're looking for a 3D computer graphics software to create or visualize projects, I assume that you're better suited with something like [Blender](https://www.blender.org/), GLC Player, Meshlab, Viewstl or something alike.
 For mathematical illustration you may want to look at [Geogebra](https://www.geogebra.org/)

-Why Singulversum
+Why did I create Singulersum
  * it is and was fun to create.
 And a challenge!
  * a graphics card and it's libraries offer all of that functionality out of the box.
-How ever I wanted to see HOW it actually works, doing it all myself.
-Now I understand z-fighting ;-) [and there's still z-fighting in Singulersum...]
+How ever: I wanted to see HOW it actually works, doing it all myself.
- * it's cool to see what one can achieve, given a bit of technical and mathematical background (and time of course)
+ * it's cool to see what one can achieve
  * main aim is to share and/or create interest.
 You can do something if you like to!
 Anything you want!
  * in case you're interested in computer graphics or 3D graphics or projections.
 Take a look at the source code.
 But don't take it as ground truth!
 I'm not a graphics expert.
 I was just curious if I can do it with as little help as possible...